Switzerland to start easing COVID-19 restrictions from April 27

 “Sufficient time must elapse between each stage to allow the effects of the relaxation to be observed.
 The criteria are the number of new infections, hospital admissions and deaths, and hospital occupancy rates.”

 Switzerland has shuttered schools, non-essential shops and many businesses for a month as it sought to halt the epidemic’s spread.
 It has also extended billions in financial assistance to businesses and eased bankruptcy rules, to prevent companies from going under.
-Still, the country’s economy could shrink by as much as 10% this year, experts have said.

 Europe should move with extreme caution when considering easing lockdowns, the World Health Organization’s regional director said on Thursday.

+The COVID-19 outbreak has so far claimed 973 lives in Switzerland, although the rate of positive tests has slowed in recent days.

-Neighbouring Austria has already announced a partial exit from its own lockdown, while Germany has announced its own small steps out of its lockdown.
+Neighbouring Austria has already announced a partial exit from its own lockdown, while Germany has announced its own small steps out of the lockdown.